Delaware Route 404: Route description

 At this point, DE 404 continues northeast concurrent with US 9 on East Market Street through the downtown area.
 The road crosses the Delmarva Central Railroad's Indian River Subdivision line at-grade and runs through residential areas with a few businesses, passing south of the Southern Delaware Tourism Visitors Center.
+The roadway briefly becomes a divided highway at the Sand Hill Road/Airport Road intersection.
 US 9/DE 404 heads east-northeast out of Georgetown and becomes Lewes Georgetown Highway, passing through farmland and woodland with some development.
 The two routes intersect the eastern terminus of US 9 Truck/DE 404 Truck a short distance east of Georgetown.
 In the community of Gravel Hill, the road crosses DE 30.
 Following this intersection, US 9/DE 404 passes through more rural land, reaching a junction with DE 5 near businesses in the community of Harbeson.
 Past here, the two routes cross an abandoned railroad line at the Cool Spring Road intersection in the community of Cool Spring.
 Farther east, residential development near the road begins to increase, with the road passing through the community of Belltown.
 Upon reaching the area of the Five Points intersection in the community of Nassau, US 9/DE 404 runs past homes and businesses, widening into a divided highway and coming to an intersection with DE 1D/DE 23.
-DE 23 joins US 9/DE 404 for a concurrency on a four-lane divided highway before the road comes to a junction with DE 1.
-Here, DE 23/DE 404 ends, US 9 Bus. continues northeast, and US 9 heads east for a concurrency with DE 1.
+US 9/DE 404 runs along a four-lane divided highway before the road comes to a junction with DE 1.
+Here, DE 404 ends, US 9 Bus. continues northeast, and US 9 heads east for a concurrency with DE 1.
 At this intersection, access from eastbound DE 404 to northbound DE 1 is provided by a reverse jughandle.

 DE 404 serves as part of a major route connecting the Chesapeake Bay Bridge and the Baltimore–Washington Metropolitan Area to the Delaware Beaches.
 DE 404 also serves as part of a primary hurricane evacuation route from the Delaware Beaches to points inland.
 The section of the route between DE 5 in Harbeson and DE 1 in Five Points is designated as part of the Delaware Bayshore Byway, a Delaware Byway and National Scenic Byway.
 The highest annual average daily traffic along DE 404 is 22,186 vehicles along the US 13 concurrency with the lowest being 4,860 vehicles at the western terminus of DE 404 Bus.
 All of DE 404 is part of the National Highway System, a network of roads important to the country's economy, defense, and mobility.